EMPTYVOID-DEV/I3-Setup/README.md

 git clone https://github.com/Shinji13/I3-Setup
 ```

-2. Navigate to the directory and provide execute permission to the install script.
+2. Navigate to the directory and provide execute permission to the setup script.

 ```bash
  cd I3-Setup